ioBanker/docs.bitshares.build/MPA.md

 - Call Price (CP): = DEBT / COLLATERAL * MCR The price at which short/borrowed positions are getting margin called.
 - Maximum Short Squeeze Ratio (MSSR): Max. liquidation penalty.

-- Force Settlement Offset (FSO): Fee for MPA settlement to the collateral owner
+- Force Settlement Offset (FSO): Fee for MPA settlement to the collateral owner.
-- Force Settlement Fee (FSF): Fee for MPA settlement to the asset owner
+- Force Settlement Fee (FSF): Fee for MPA settlement to the asset owner.
-- Force Settlement Daly: Time after requested settlement is processed
+- Force Settlement Daly: Time after requested settlement is processed.
-- Max. settleable volume each maintance period: Value in percent of the total MPA supply
+- Max. settleable volume each maintance period: Value in percent of the total MPA supply.

-- Market Fee: Asset Exchange Fee, paid by the asset buyer
+- Market Fee: Asset Exchange Fee, paid by the asset buyer.
-- Taker Fee: Percentage of the market fee, paid by the taker
+- Taker Fee: Percentage of the market fee, paid by the taker.
-- Market Settlement Options: Handling CR positions under 1
+- Market Settlement Options: Handling CR positions under 1.
-- Disable Collateral Bidding
+- Disable Collateral Bidding: Prevents

 ## Borrowing & Covering
 The BitShares network is capable of minting any MPA, with any collateral, without any interest rate.